 Here are the top 5 reasons why a “DIY” Will is a bad idea:

 - DIY Estate Plans may not conform to Massachusetts law: Forms and templates found on the internet may say they conform, but how will you know if its true?
-Every state has their own laws that apply to estate plans and if the wrong format is used, your estate plan can fail.
+Every state has its own laws that apply to estate plans and if the wrong format is used, your estate plan can fail.
 Also, there are certain considerations that need to be made for everyone’s circumstances that may not be addressed with a “one size fits all” form/template.

 - DIY Estate Plans could contain inaccurate, incomplete, or contradictory information: Using a program or online template usually involves answering some sort of questionnaire from which the document is created.
 You may select the wrong option or leave out pertinent information or insert information that contradicts something in the form/template.